 Recognizing and grouping different shopper missions empower retailers to accurately understand the reason why customers visit their stores.
 From this, retailers can Learn how to optimize the in-store shopper experience and distribute their categories effectively.
 These tailored insights enable innovative methods to be implemented to communicate with the shopper and influence purchase decisions prior to their next visit.

 Shoppers can be split into four groups: those that come in for a fill-in, those that just wish to stock up, those purchasing an urgent item, and the daily shopper for daily goods like freshly baked bread.
-With the aid of Retail intelligence tools such as Shoppermotion, retailers and manufacturers are now prepared to measure, understand and make accurate decisions in-store, all of which is geared towards increasing sales.
+With the aid of Retail intelligence tools such as Shoppermotion, retailers and manufacturers are now prepared to measure, understand, and make accurate decisions in-store, all of which is geared towards increasing your sales.

 Fixtures and A/B tests

 The aim here is to have new solutions for store fixtures, displays, and layouts, A/B testing of store designs helps to see which one performs better according to certain predefined indicators such as customer flow and visit duration and scale these insights to similar stores.
 Performing frequent A/B testing is crucial to increase your store sales.

-In-store ROI Campaigns
+In-store ROI campaigns

 While advertising can bring customers to a store, it can also work from within the store.
 Today most retailers realize how important in-store advertising can be to their bottom line, hence adding targeted advertising within keep locations in-store allows for measuring the loyalty of clients and their return rates, measuring how much traffic do TV spots or newspaper ads drive to your stores or related categories and finally helps to measure the ROI of in-store promotional displays and adjacent categories.